EIAgov/NEMS/README.md

 ## Contributing to NEMS

-Contributions to NEMS are governed by the rules listed [here] (https://github.com/eiagov).
+Contributions to NEMS are governed by [specific rules](https://github.com/eiagov).
 You can direct technical questions about the NEMS model to <EIA-NEMS-GITHUB@eia.gov>.